 Being Demisexual in a Hyper-Sexual Culture

-I'm demisexual—I'll explain.
+I'm demisexual—I'll explain what that is.
 The first sign that I was on the asexual spectrum was back when I was in middle school.
 I remember driving in the car with my mom getting annoyed as I listened to the radio.
 Every song was about sex, love, or drugs.
 I didn't understand why the themes for music were so narrow.
 People could sing about anything, yet they would always sing about the same old things.
 I off-handedly said, "Why is every song about sex?
 Can't they sing about something else?"

 My mom gave me a strange look.
 She didn't know how to respond.
 I felt like a child who didn't know anything.
 Sex was some adult secret.
 But the truth was that I felt uncomfortable in the hyper-sexualized culture of America.

 I kept my feelings about sex to myself after that.
 But hiding those feelings made me feel alienated from my peers in high school.
 Everyone was experiencing all their firsts, clumsy and awkward as they should be.
 Unfortunately, the way sexual intimacy is portrayed in the media, especially when it comes to teenagers and young adults, creates misconceptions and high expectations.
 Exploring your body and your sexuality should be a journey all your own.
 But the social pressure and influence of media can muddle young people's minds.
-Schools may do the bare necessity of teaching the youth about their feelings, bodies, and sexuality.
+Schools may do the bare minimum of teaching the youth about their feelings, bodies, and sexuality.

 Before I even got the chance to think about what I wanted, I was creating these false beliefs based on what I heard from my friends or saw in the media—never had I any interest in sex or relationships.
 I had a few crushes, but I only fantasized about physical intimacy, like being in someone's personal space, hugging, or kissing someone.
 Often, when I was actually around my crush, my feelings for them wouldn't be present.